Jon Moxley: IWGP United States Heavyweight Champion (2019–2021)

-Sporadic appearances and IWGP World Heavyweight Champion (2021–2024)
+Sporadic appearances and IWGP World Heavyweight Champion (2021–present)

 On the November 27 episode of Strong, Moxley teamed with Eddie Kingston to face Minoru Suzuki and Lance Archer in a Philadelphia Street Fight, which the latter team won.
 Moxley returned to the promotion to face Will Ospreay at the Windy City Riot event on April 16, 2022, where he was victorious in the main event.
 At the Capital Collision event on May 14, Moxley challenged for the United States Heavyweight Championship in a fatal four-way match including Ospreay, Juice Robinson, and Hiroshi Tanahashi, which Robinson won.

 He would return to NJPW in 2023 and 2024, wrestling for the newly created IWGP Global Heavyweight Championship at Wrestle Kingdom 18 in a triple threat match which was won by David Finlay.

 Moxley would win the IWGP World Heavyweight Championship after he defeated Tetsuya Naito at Windy City Riot, becoming the first wrestler to become a world champion in WWE, AEW, and NJPW.
 Moxley defended the championship at AEW events, including the April 24 episode of Dynamite, where he defeated Powerhouse Hobbs.
 He also defeated Konosuke Takeshita in an IWGP World Heavyweight Championship eliminator match at AEW Double or Nothing on May 26.

 On May 4, Moxley successfully defended his title against Narita on night 2 of Wrestling Dontaku.
 On May 11 at Resurgence, Moxley successfully defended the title against Umino.
 Post-match, Moxley and Umino were attacked by Evil, who declared himself to be the next challenger.
 The match was later made official for Dominion 6.9 in Osaka-jo Hall, where Moxley defeated Evil to retain the title.
 After the match, Moxley was confronted by previous champion Tetsuya Naito, who challenged Moxley to a rematch at Forbidden Door and Moxley accepted.
 At Forbidden Door on June 30, Moxley lost the title back to Naito, ending his reign at 79 days with four successful defenses.